geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

 ### Part 1: Creating A GCP Bucket for Your Code and Data

+**Important Note:** the prefix, `gs://` is required for `gsutil cp` to target the Google storage (GS) bucket as opposed to your local file system.
+For this reason, the `GSCode` mount type in jaynes also requires that prefix.
+Otherwise you might copy locally as opposed to sending it to the bucket.

 First make sure that you are able to run the `gsutil` command.
 Now, create two buckets using the following command:

 ```bash